Section alert

 Dismissable

 Section alerts can be dismissed by a user if they have understood the message and no longer need to see it.
 Only use the close action when the alert does not impact the user’s available actions.
-Avoid dismissing error messages which block the user from completing a task.
-Instead, provide a way for the user to fix the error, then dismiss the alert once the error has been resolved.

 Use the onClose